yayuyang/PVSizer_Tool_AlphaVersion/README.md

 ## Funding

-This work was supported by the U.S. Department of Energy (DOE) under the EARNEST project, and in part by other projects.
+This work was supported by the U.S. Department of Energy (DOE) under the EARNEST project.

 ## Authors
 Yilu Liu, Yayu(Andy) Yang, Samuel Okhuegbe, Jian Zhang